 path across the hill in search of WN64.

 Widerstandsnester 64 by accident.

-coming from.
+Spalding's company then heard gunfire.
 They guessed that they had found

 WN 64, the German strongpoint that